NLE Choppa: 2018–2019: Beginnings, breakthrough, record deal, and Cottonwood

-NLE Choppa's manager is his mother, Angela Potts, who has been managing him since he started expressing an interest in rap music.
+Potts's manager is his mother, Angela Potts, who has been managing him since he started expressing an interest in rap music career.
 He released his first song, "No Love Anthem", in March 2018 under the name YNR Choppa.
 On July 22, he released his debut mixtape, No Love the Takeover.
 In December, he appeared on "No Chorus Pt.
 3", a cypher-style song by his Shotta Fam collective.
 His opening verse and his dance moves in the accompanying music video made him stand out from the group, earning him an online buzz.

 After the surge of popularity, he released his breakout single "Shotta Flow".
 The video reached 10 million views in a month.
 A few days after its release, Pitchfork highlighted the track as its Song of the Day, praising his energetic delivery and adding that "he hits a new dance move every time the camera cuts back to him".
 The song entered the Billboard Hot 100 in May 2019, debuting at number 96.
 It later peaked at number 36.
 The official remix, featuring Blueface and a Cole Bennett-directed music video, was released in June, shortly after the original song was certified platinum by the RIAA.

 In February, he released the song's sequel, "Shotta Flow 2".
 The video received 20 million views within two months, prompting Carl Lamarre from Billboard to say that his "recent dominance has silenced any detractors".
 It was around this time that it was reported that Choppa had sparked a bidding war between a handful of top record labels, with bids reaching a reported $3 million.
 He turned these offers down, from Republic Records, Interscope Records, Caroline, however, to instead sign with the independent distribution company, UnitedMasters including Neo Lechweny, while keeping his master recordings and publishing.
 In March, he released a new single called "Capo", with the music video debuting on Worldstarhiphop.
 Also in March, he was featured on Birdman and Juvenile's song "Dreams".
 In April 2019, NLE released another single called "Birdboy", produced by SGULL.